Butcher, Baker, Nightmare Maker: Plot

 After walking in on Billy and Julia having sex, Cheryl becomes enraged with Billy.
-In the attic, Billy finds a photo of a man named Chuck, whom Cheryl claims was one of his mother's old boyfriends.
-Billy has Julia stop by the house to distract Cheryl so that he can investigate further; locked in a box upstairs, he finds his birth certificate, indicating that Cheryl is actually his mother, and that Chuck was his father.
-Meanwhile, downstairs, Cheryl strikes Julia in the head with a meat tenderizer, and again drugs Billy with milk, rendering him unconscious.
+In the attic, Billy finds a photo of Chuck, a man Cheryl claims was one of his mother's old boyfriends.
+Billy has Julia stop by the house to distract Cheryl so that he can investigate further; locked in a box upstairs, he finds his birth certificate, indicating that Cheryl is his mother; Chuck is his father.
+Meanwhile, downstairs, Cheryl strikes Julia in the head with a meat tenderizer and again drugs Billy, rendering him unconscious.

-Julia awakens in a secret room in the basement, where she discovers Chuck's mummified corpse and his severed head in a jar of formaldehyde next to a makeshift shrine.
-Cheryl's nosy neighbor Margie, having grown suspicious, arrives shortly after to investigate the goings-on on the property, and is followed into the woods behind the house by Cheryl, who stabs her to death with a machete.
-Sergeant Cook then enters the house in search of Julia, who has been reported missing by her mother, and is also murdered by Cheryl after discovering Julia in the basement.
+Julia awakens in a secret room in the basement and discovers Chuck's mummified corpse and his severed head in a jar of formaldehyde next to a makeshift shrine.
+Cheryl's neighbor Margie, having grown suspicious, arrives to investigate the goings-on on the property and is followed into the woods behind the house by Cheryl, who kills her with a machete.
+Cook then enters the house in search of Julia, who has been reported missing by her mother and is also murdered by Cheryl after discovering Julia in the basement.
 Cheryl chases Julia out of the house, and they both fall in a pond near the woods, where Cheryl again knocks Julia unconscious.

 Billy awakens in the attic, which Cheryl has adorned with his childhood toys, and stumbles downstairs to call the police.
-While he is attempting to dial 911, Cheryl attacks him with a knife, and a violent struggle ensues, ending with Billy impaling her with a fireplace poker.
+While he is attempting to dial 911, Cheryl attacks him with a knife, and a struggle ensues, ending with Billy impaling her with a fireplace poker.
 Billy calls Tom, asking for help.
-Shortly after, Carlson arrives at the house, where he finds Tom treating Billy's stab wounds, and sees Cheryl's lifeless body on the floor.
-In a rage, Carlson blames Billy and Tom for the crimes, and draws his gun on them, despite Julia's insistent cries that Cheryl was responsible.
-Tom and Carlson get into a scuffle, during which Billy is able to grab the gun, shooting Carlson multiple times.
-Carlson bleeds to death in front of the living room piano while Billy and Julia embrace, both crying.
+Carlson then arrives at the house, finds Tom treating Billy's stab wounds, and sees Cheryl's corpse on the floor.
+Furious, Carlson blames Billy and Tom for the crimes and draws his gun on them despite Julia's cries that Cheryl is responsible.
+Tom and Carlson get into a scuffle, during which Billy grabs the weapon, repeatedly shooting Carlson.
+Carlson dies while Billy and Julia embrace, both crying.

-Before credits roll, a brief narrative explains that Bill stood trial for Carlson’s death, but was unanimously acquitted due to “temporary insanity.”
-It also states that Billy and Julie are attending college together.
+Billy stands trial for Carlson's death but is unanimously acquitted due to “temporary insanity.”
+Billy and Julia later attend college together.